elasticdog/hyperboriarch/README.md

 * an updated pacman mirrorlist will be downloaded
 * an non-root administrative user will be created
 * OpenSSH will be configured more securely
-* basic firewall rules will be put into place
+* basic ingress firewall rules will be put into place
 * kernel parameters will be set to harden the network stack
 * the Network Time Protocol (NTP) service will be configured
 * vnStat will be installed to monitor network traffic usage